Managed Extensions for C++

-Managed Extensions for C++ or Managed C++ is a now-deprecated set of language extensions for C++, including grammatical and syntactic extensions, keywords and attributes, to bring the C++ syntax and language to the .NET Framework.
+Managed Extensions for C++ or Managed C++ is a deprecated set of language extensions for C++, including grammatical and syntactic extensions, keywords and attributes, to bring the C++ syntax and language to the .NET Framework.
 These extensions were created by Microsoft to allow C++ code to be targeted to the Common Language Runtime (CLR) in the form of managed code, as well as continue to interoperate with native code.

 In 2004, the Managed C++ extensions were significantly revised to clarify and simplify syntax and expand functionality to include managed generics.
 These new extensions were designated C++/CLI and included in Microsoft Visual Studio 2005.
 The term Managed C++ and the extensions it refers to are thus deprecated and superseded by the new extensions.

 History

 Microsoft introduced Managed Extensions for C++ in Microsoft Visual C++ 2002 (MSVC++).
-Microsoft attempted to minimise the deviations between standard C++ and Managed Extensions for C++, resulting in core differences between the two being syntactically obscured.
+Microsoft attempted to minimize the deviations between standard C++ and Managed Extensions for C++, resulting in core differences between the two being syntactically obscured.
 MSVC++ 2003 and 2005 also provided support for writing programs in Managed C++.
 In 2004, Managed Extensions for C++ was deprecated in favor of C++/CLI, a second attempt by Microsoft at supporting programming for the Common Language Infrastructure using C++.